coopsymbiotic/coop.symbiotic.timetrack/README.md

 * Add a "public note" field, for a text to add on the invoice sent to the client?
 * Add a "private note" field, for internal notes? (not shown on the final invoice)
 * Rename the "hours_billed" in the DB to just "qty".

+Misc:

+* Convert all unix timestamp fields to mysql datetime (ex: task begin/end, punch begin).
+* Config UI for the invoice template file (currently the path of the template is hardcoded).

 General assumptions that might need fixing: